We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Ultrasonic

 Ultrasonic mole repellents take advantage of the mole’s delicate sensory organs by sending low-frequency ultrasonic waves at up to 400 hertz (Hz) into the ground where they irritate, distract, and repel these subterranean pests.
 Ultrasonic mole repellents are the most common type because they are relatively easy to use and don’t require frequent attention or reapplication.
-In fact, many ultrasonic repellents are powered by solar energy, so they only need to be placed in appropriate locations, then left to do their job.
+In fact, many ultrasonic repellents are powered by solar energy, so they only need to be placed in appropriate locations, and then left to do their job.

 Granulated